croxton/imgixer/README.md

 Copy `config.php` into Crafts `config` folder and rename it to `imgixer.php`.

-Define each source with a unique handle as follows.
-Note that the same Imgix source domain may be referenced more than once, which can be useful if you want to use a different set of default parameters for images in a particular Asset volume, or an arbitrary grouping of images with similar characteristics, or if you have defined your Imgix source as a web proxy and need to reference multiple domains.
+Define each source with a unique handle.
+The same Imgix source domain may be referenced more than once, which can be useful if you want to use a different set of default parameters for images in a particular Asset volume, or an arbitrary grouping of images with similar characteristics, or if you have defined your Imgix source as a web proxy and need to reference multiple domains.

 ```php
 <?php